 Olivero

 Olivero occupies a address on South Third Street in Wilmington's historic downtown core, placing it within a compact dining district where Italian-influenced and New American restaurants compete for a relatively small local audience.
-The venue sits in a neighbourhood that rewards walking, and its position among a peer set that includes ambitious independents makes it a reference point for the city's mid-to-upper dining tier.
+The venue sits in a neighbourhood that rewards walking, and its position among a comparable set that includes ambitious independents makes it a reference point for the city's mid-to-upper dining tier.

 South Third Street and the Case for Downtown Wilmington Dining